Past Due Notices: Templates for Late & Overdue Payment Letters

 (Your company)

-Past Due Invoice Letter Template for Long-Term Clients.
+Past Due Invoice Letter Template (30+ Days Overdue)

-Depending on your business model, it can make sense to involve their sales representative or account manager in the process, earlier rather than later.
+Depending on your business model, it can also make sense to involve your sales representative or account manager earlier in the process to help resolve the situation and maintain the relationship.

 Here’s a template letter you can use: